 3-Way Link Exchanges

-The main benefit of a 3-way link exchange is that it allows each of the three websites to benefit from increased link authority without having to link directly to each other.
+The main benefit of a 3-way link exchange is that it allows each of the three websites to benefit from increased link authority without having to depend directly on each other.

-Since it removes the evidence of one website linking to another and makes it seem more natural.
-It’s likely, search engines can’t pick up on 3-way link exchanges as easily as they can with a typical reciprocal link exchange.
+Since it removes the evidence of one website linking to another and makes it seem more natural, it also gives site owners more flexibility in the types of content they link to.
+Generally speaking, search engines can’t see 3-way link exchanges as easily as they can with a typical reciprocal link exchange.

 Guest Post Swaps